Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Introduction

-Inspired by Sullivan’s dictionary and their interest in Cannon’s Conjecture, M.~Bonk and D.~Meyer \cite{bonk2010expanding,bonk2017expanding}, as well as P.~Ha{\"i}ssinsky and K.~M.~Pilgrim \cite{haissinsky2009coarse}, studied a subclass of Thurston maps, call \emph{expanding Thurston maps}, by imposing some additional condition of expansion.
-These maps are characterized by a contraction property for inverse images (see Subsection~\ref{sub:Thurston_maps} for a precise definition).
+Inspired by Sullivan’s dictionary and their interest in Cannon’s conjecture, M.~Bonk and D.~Meyer \cite{bonk2010expanding,bonk2017expanding}, as well as P.~Ha{\"i}ssinsky and K.M.~Pilgrim \cite{haissinsky2009coarse}, studied a subclass of Thurston maps, called \emph{expanding Thurston maps}, by imposing some additional condition of expansion.
+These maps are characterized by a contraction property for inverse images (see Subsection~\ref{sub:Thurston_maps} for the precise definition).
 In particular, a postcritically-finite rational map on $\ccx$ is expanding if and only if its Julia set is equal to $\ccx$.
-For an expanding Thurston map on $S^{2}$, we can equip $S^2$ with a natural class of metrics $d$, called \emph{visual metrics}, that are quasisymmetrically equivalent to each other and are constructed in a similar way as the visual metrics on the boundary $\partial_{\infty} G$ of a Gromov hyperbolic group $G$ (see \cite[Chapter~8]{bonk2017expanding} for details, and see \cite{haissinsky2009coarse} for a related construction).
-In the language above, the following theorem was obtained in \cite{bonk2017expanding,haissinsky2009coarse}, which can be seen as an analog of Cannon’s conjecture for expanding Thurston maps as a positive result.
+For an expanding Thurston map on $S^{2}$, we can equip $S^2$ with a natural class of metrics $d$, called \emph{visual metrics} (see Subsection~\ref{sub:Thurston_maps} for details), that are snowflake equivalent to each other and are constructed in a similar way as the visual metrics on the boundary $\partial_{\infty} G$ of a Gromov hyperbolic group $G$ (see \cite[Chapter~8]{bonk2017expanding} for details, and see \cite{haissinsky2009coarse} for a related construction).
+In the language above, the following theorem was obtained in \cite{bonk2010expanding,bonk2017expanding,haissinsky2009coarse}, which can be seen as an analog of Cannon’s conjecture for expanding Thurston maps.